 Featured Keynote Speaker | Kimberlyn Leary, PH.D., MPA: Thriving in a Changing and Changed World

 In this year of crises – health, economic, racial, and the ongoing twin global emergencies of climate change and biodiversity loss – we must adapt our practices and business models to ensure positive change can happen.
 Prominent policy expert and leader, Kimberlyn Leary (Urban Institute, Harvard) joins WHC Connect for an engaging and timely conversation about adaptive leadership and authority, transformative thinking, and protection of the capacity of teams and people to think under crisis.

 The Great Reset: Now is the Time to Build Back with Nature for a Resilient Future

 2020 was meant to be the Super Year for Nature.
 Global gatherings such as the IUCN World Congress and CBD’s COP15 were meant to establish platforms for calls to action and commitments from governments, NGOs, private sector entities and scientists to restore and protect our planet’s resources.
 But while the pandemic wreaks havoc on those plans, there now exists an opportunity for businesses to recommit to nature.
-This session will explore the urgent need to utilize nature as a key solution for private sector recovery.
-Corporate executives and representatives from Business for Nature will discuss how investment in environmental education and nature-based solutions can make a significant contribution to post-COVID, resilient future.
+This session will explore how corporations have engaged with biodiversity and their plans for the future.
+The global initiative Business for Nature will be highlighted as an opportunity for business to engage.